CastleLab/COMP3021-2020Fall-PA3-Student-Version/README.md

 A critical region is added into configuration.
 It is prescribed by `criticalRegionSize` and `criticalRegionCapacity`.

 - `criticalRegionSize`: the size of critical region.
 The requirement is specified in JavaDoc.
-- `criticalRegionCapacity`: the maximum number of pieces inside the critical region.
+- `criticalRegionCapacity`: the maximum number of `Knights` of each player inside the critical region.

 **Example**:

  In a 5 * 5 board, which center place lies in the center of the 3rd row.
-Suppose `criticalRegionSize = 3` and `criticalRegionCapacity = 2`, then for the critical region row 2-4 (in total row 1-5), there are at most 2 pieces (regardless to which player that they belong) in it (row 2-4).
+Suppose `criticalRegionSize = 3` and `criticalRegionCapacity = 2`, then for the critical region row 2-4 (in total row 1-5), there are at most 2 kngiths of each player in it (row 2-4).